-"Why are cold-pressed essential oils so popular?"
+Why are essential oils so popular?

-There is a boundless variety of essential oil scents.
-All have unique and wonderful benefits.
-From lavender's heroic ability to calm the mind and reduce stress, and peppermints body soothing energy, perfect for muscle aches and pains.
+The answer is simple - essential oils are one of the most natural & rewarding scent-based products.
+There is a boundless variety of essential oil scents, all having unique, healing benefits.
+From lavender's heroic ability to calm the mind and reduce stress, and peppermint tension soothing energy, perfect for muscle aches and pains.

 What are Essential Oils?